 - Noticing your feelings without judgment or stories: What comes up for you?
 Is that the whole truth?

 - Identifying your needs: What need is not being met right now?

 - Making a request: What would you like to see happen?

-We love these skills, not only because they help facilitate a nonviolent conversation, but they are also amazing skills for any dog trainer or pet parent to become fluent in in order to support the relationships between your dog and yourself!
+We love these skills, not only because they help facilitate a nonviolent conversation, but they are also amazing skills for any dog trainer or pet parent to become fluent in in order to support the relationships and the connection between your dog and yourself!